The Ten Craziest Laws in Louisiana

 Crazy Law #7: Truth or Dare — Railroad Style

 It is illegal to dare someone to go onto railroad tracks owned by someone else.
 If convicted, this unlawful act could land you in jail with up to five hundred dollars in fines and a misdemeanor.
+It sounds silly, but this law was created for safety.
+Train accidents and trespassing incidents were once a serious problem in rural areas, so this aims to discourage dangerous pranks before they turn tragic.

 Crazy Law #8: Biting with False Teeth